 - A. Any member of NA may motion for the removal of an officer or Committee Chairperson of the IEFASC. - B. In the case of an observer, motion must be submitted through a GSR, and a GSR of a member group must second all such motions. - a.
 Motion must state full intent and reason. - C. Officers and committee Chairpersons may be removed from their position for non-compliance. - a.
 The Chairperson should bring the matter before the committee for review. - b.
 A two-thirds vote (2/3 majority) is required for removal. - c.
 Non-compliance includes, but is not limited to: - i.
 Loss of abstinence. - ii.
 Non-fulfillment of the duties of their position. - iii.
 Absence at two (2) consecutive regularly scheduled session of the IEFASC without prior notification to the IEFASC Chairperson. - iv.
-Absence at any four (4) meetings of the IEFASC. - D. Nothing in this motion shall preclude the re-nomination and re-election of the Service member.
+Absence at any four (4) meetings of the IEFASC. - D. Nothing in this motion shall preclude the re-nomination and re-election of the Service member except in cases of misappropriation of funds (5 years).